 Help!
 My dog has bad breath

-You may have noticed that your dog is suffering from bad breath (halitosis) or dental disease.
-Often this is picked up at their annual health check by your vet.
-Dental disease is easy to spot and easy to prevent.
+Have you noticed that your dog is suffering from bad breath (halitosis) or dental disease (bad teeth or gums)?
+Dental disease is often picked up at their annual health check by your vet.
+Dental problems are easy to spot and there are steps you can take at home to reduce dental disease.
 In this article we will look at the causes and signs of dental disease, how you can help your pet and when to seek vet advice.

 If an inflamed gum is not treated, it allows bacteria in the plaque to penetrate the tooth below the gum line.
 The bond between the tooth and the gum weakens, forming pockets of bacteria, which cause further tooth damage.
 At this stage, gingivitis is usually painful but can still be reversed with prompt treatment to remove the plaque and calculus.

 Inflammation of the supporting structures of the tooth is called periodontitis.
 Left untreated, periodontitis damages the structure of the tooth and the surrounding ligament.
 It also destroys the bone underneath the gum line, loosening the tooth, which can result in tooth loss.
 Bacteria from the damaged tissues are released into the bloodstream and can cause heart disease, such as endocarditis.

 Signs of dental disease in dogs

 A change in eating behaviour: reluctance to eat, chewing on one side, gulping food, preferring wet food, no longer wanting to chew normal treats, or vocalising when they chew something firmer than normal